Against Equality of Opportunity: Allegations of racism

 This led to widespread calls for Cavanagh to be sacked, with questions tabled in Parliament, and the affair rumbled on for a few days.
 The Guardians letters page carried a balance of letters for and against Cavanagh.

 Reviews and academic reaction

-The book received positive reviews in the Times Educational Supplement The Spectator, and in academic journals including Ethics, Notre Dame Philosophical Review, Theory and Research in Education and Contemporary Political Theory.
+The book received positive reviews in the Times Educational Supplement The Spectator, and in academic journals including Ethics, Notre Dame Philosophical Reviews, Theory and Research in Education and Contemporary Political Theory.

 Other reviews were more mixed, including the London Review of Books, The Independent, Philosophical Books and Political Studies Review and Utilitas, the latter two arguing that the work does not adequately engage other scholarly literature relating to equality of opportunity by authors such as Joel Feinberg or George Sher.